chriswilty/weather-service/README.md

   current list of locations.

 ## Future Work
-- Real-time changes to open weather streams when parameters are updated
+- Better use of flows: re-build a source in response to events that change stream parameters.
-- 5-day weather forecast
+- 5-day weather forecast.
 - Ability to provide a numeric identifier for a location, as defined by OpenWeatherMap, for unambiguous identification.
 - A simple front-end app for displaying streaming weather data.